alvr-org/ALVR/wiki/Linux-Troubleshooting.md

 If an error saying CUDA was not detected persists, try using the latest alvr nightly release.

+## Using ALVR with only integrated graphics

+Beware that using **only** integrated graphics for running ALVR is highly inadvisable as in most cases it will lead to very poor performance (even on more powerful devices like Steam Deck, it's still very slow).
+Don't expect things to work perfectly in this case too, as some older integrated graphics simply might not have the best vulkan support and might fail to work at all.

 ## Hybrid graphics advices

 ### General advise